NVIDIA/Megatron-LM/tools/retro/README.md

-# InstructRetro: Instruction Tuning post Retrieval-Augmented Pretraining

-InstructRetro is an innovative extension of the large language model (LLM) architecture, aimed at advancing the state of LLM capabilities.
-By augmenting the pretraining phase with a retrieval mechanism, InstructRetro showcases notable improvements in terms of perplexity and factual accuracy, thus opening new avenues for enhanced instruction tuning and zero-shot generalization.
+# Retro and InstructRetro

+Retro [(Borgeaud et al., 2022)](https://arxiv.org/abs/2112.04426) is an autoregressive decoder-only language model (LM) pretrained with retrieval-augmentation.
+Retro features practical scalibility to support large-scale pretraining from scratch by retrieving from trillions of token.
+Pretraining with retrieval provides a more efficient storage mechanism of factual knowledge, when compared to storing factual knowledge implicitly within the network's parameters, thus largely reducing model parameters while achieving lower perplexity than standard GPT.
+Retro also provides the flexibility to update the knowledge stored in LMs [(Wang et al., 2023a)](https://arxiv.org/abs/2304.06762) by updating the retrieval database without training LMs again.

+InstructRetro [(Wang et al., 2023b)](https://arxiv.org/abs/2310.07713) further scales up the size of Retro to 48B, featuring the largest LLM pretrained with retrieval (as of December 2023).
+The obtained foundation model, Retro 48B, largely outperforms the GPT counterpart in terms of perplexity.
+With instruction tuning on Retro, InstructRetro demonstrates significant improvement over the instruction tuned GPT on downstream tasks in the zero-shot setting.
+Specifically, the average improvement of InstructRetro is 7% over its GPT counterpart across 8 short-form QA tasks, and 10% over GPT across 4 challenging long-form QA tasks.
+We also find that one can ablate the encoder from InstructRetro architecture and directly use the InstructRetro decoder backbone as GPT, while achieving comparable results.

-This README provides an end-to-end tutorial to reproduce InstructRetro.
+This README provides an end-to-end tutorial to reproduce Retro and InstructRetro.

 ## Citations